simonmichael/hledger/doc/manual.md

 - the decimal point character (period or comma)
 - the display precision (number of decimal places displayed)

-The canonical style is generally the style of the first posting amount seen in a commodity The precision is the highest precision seen among all posting amounts in the commmodity.
+The canonical style is generally the style of the first posting amount seen in a commodity.
+However the display precision will be the highest precision seen in all posting amounts in that commmodity.

+The precisions used in a price amount, or a D directive, don't affect the canonical display precision directly, but they can affect it indirectly, eg when D's default commodity is applied to a commodity-less amount or when an amountless posting is balanced using a price's commodity (actually this last case does not influence the canonical display precision but probably should).

 ##### Balance Assertions